Deep Span Representations for Named Entity Recognition: Implementation Details

 \section{Implementation Details}

-\paragraph{Hyperparameters.} For English tasks, we choose RoBERTa~\citep{liu2019roberta} as the PLM to initialize the weights in the Transformer blocks and span Transformer blocks.
-For Chinese, we use MacBERT~\citep{cui-etal-2020-revisiting}.
+\paragraph{Hyperparameters.} We choose RoBERTa~\citep{liu2019roberta} as the PLM to initialize the weights in the Transformer blocks and span Transformer blocks.
 The PLMs used in our main experiments are all of the \texttt{base} size (768 hidden size, 12 layers).

 For span Transformer blocks, the maximum span size $K$ is specifically determined for each dataset.
 In general, a larger $K$ would improve the recall performance (entities longer than $K$ will never be recalled), but significantly increase the computation cost.
 We empirically choose $K$ such that it covers most entities in the training and development splits.
 For example, most entities are short in CoNLL 2003, so we use $K = 10$; while entities are relatively long in ACE 2004 and ACE 2005, so we use $K = 25$.
 We use max-pooling as the initial aggregating function.